gap-packages/francy/README.md

 See [Official Documentation](https://gap-packages.github.io/francy/doc/chap1.html)

-There is javascript implementation of the graphical representation that works on Jupyter, embeded in a Web page or as a Desktop Application (e.g. using electron).
+There is javascript module responsible for generating a graphical representation of the semantic model, that works on Jupyter, embedded in a Web page or as a Desktop Application (e.g. using electron).

 See [Graphics Interface](/js)